Edible Cookie Dough

 Instructions

-• Enjoy with a spoon, or scoop into portions and enjoy!
+• Enjoy with a spoon or scoop into portions, and enjoy!

 Nutrition

-Keyword: chocolate chip cookie dough
+Keyword chocolate chip cookie dough, edible cookie dough

 Share a Comment